hwxi/hwxi.github.io/RESEARCH/README.md

 productivity.
 What is much less well-known is that types can also directly lead to increased programming productivity by facilitating code reuse at compile-time.
-For instance, the feature of type classes in Haskell makes essential use of types as the name itself suggests.
+For instance, the feature of type classes in Haskell makes essential use of types in choosing type class instances.

 ## Template-Based Programming